A Table Full Of Joy

 peeling cooked potato.

-• In the bowl of a mixer (a stand mixer is the easiest for this, but you can also do this by hand) mix together the softened cream cheese, softened butter and sour cream until fully combined.
+1. Step 5: In the bowl of a mixer (a stand mixer is the easiest for this, but you can also do this by hand), mix the softened cream cheese, softened butter, and sour cream until thoroughly combined.

 Save this for later!